3-wise Independent Random Walks can be Slightly Unbounded: Introduction

 \subsection{Motivation and Relation to Previous Work}

-The primary motivation of this paper comes from certain theorems that provide strong bounds for certain variants of $4$-wise independent random walks, which raised the question of whether any of these bounds can be extended to $2$-wise independence.
-For example, Theorem 1 in \cite{BPTree} proves for any family $\mathcal{H}$ of $h \in \{-1, 1\}^n$ with $4$-wise independent coordinates, $\BE_{h \in \mathcal{H}} \left(\sup_t \langle h, z^{(t)}\rangle\right) = O(||z||_2).$ This result generalizes a result from \cite{CountSieve} which proves the same but only if $h$ is uniformly chosen from $\{-1, 1\}^n.$ \cite{BPTree} provides an algorithm that successfully finds all $\ell_2$ $\epsilon$-heavy hitters in an insertion-only stream in $O(\epsilon^{-2} \log \epsilon^{-1})$ space, in which the above result was crucial for analysis of a subroutine which attempts to find bit-by-bit the index of a single ``super-heavy'' heavy hitter if one exists.
+The primary motivation of this paper comes from certain theorems that provide strong bounds for certain variants of $4$-wise independent random walks, which raised the question of whether any of these bounds can be extended to $2$-wise or $3$-wise independence.
+For example, Theorem 1 in \cite{BPTree} proves for any unbiased $4$-wise independent hash family $\mathcal{H}$, $\BE_{h \sim \mathcal{H}} \left(\sup_t \langle h, z^{(t)}\rangle\right) = O(\|z\|_2).$ This result generalizes a result from \cite{CountSieve} which proves the same result if $h$ is uniformly chosen from $\{-1, 1\}^n.$ \cite{BPTree} provides an algorithm that successfully finds all $\ell_2$ $\varepsilon$-heavy hitters in an insertion-only stream in $O(\varepsilon^{-2} \log \varepsilon^{-1} \log n)$ bits of space, in which the above result was crucial for analysis of a subroutine which attempts to find bit-by-bit the index of a single ``super-heavy'' heavy hitter if one exists.
 Theorem 1 in \cite{BPTree} also proved valuable for an algorithm for continuous monitoring of $\ell_p$ norms in insertion-only data streams \cite{LpContinuousMonitor}.
-Lemma 18 in \cite{Jarek} shows that even without bounded fourth moments, given $4$-wise independent random variables $X_1, ..., X_n$, each with mean $0$ and finite variance,
+Lemma 18 in \cite{Jarek} shows that even without bounded fourth moments, given $4$-wise independent random variables $X_1, \dots, X_n$, each with mean $0$ and finite variance,

-This theorem was crucial in analyzing an algorithm tracking distinct elements that provides a $(1+\epsilon)$-approximation with failure probability $\delta$ in $O(\epsilon^{-2} \lg \delta^{-1} + \lg n)$ bits of space.
-Notice that our Equation \eqref{Bound3} is strictly stronger than both Kolmogorov's inequality and the above equation.
+This theorem was crucial in analyzing an algorithm tracking distinct elements that provides a $(1+\varepsilon)$-approximation with failure probability $\delta$ in $O(\varepsilon^{-2} \lg \delta^{-1} + \lg n)$ bits of space.
+Notice that Theorem \ref{Bound3} is stronger than the above equation and implies Kolmogorov's inequality up to a constant factor, but requires much weaker assumptions.

-A natural follow-up question to the above theorems is whether $4$-wise independence is necessary, or whether lesser levels of independence such as $2$-wise or $3$-wise are required.
-Equation \eqref{Bound1} shows that $2$-wise independence does not suffice for any of the above results, because the random walk on a line case is strictly weaker than all of the above results, though the case of $3$-wise independence is still unknown.
-As a result, we know that the tracking sketches in \cite{BPTree, LpContinuousMonitor, Jarek} cannot be extended to $2$-wise independent sketches.
+A natural follow-up question to the above theorems is whether $4$-wise independence is necessary, or whether more limited levels of independence such as $2$-wise or $3$-wise independence is allowable.
+Theorem \ref{Bound1} shows that $3$-wise independence does not suffice for any of the above results, because the random walk on a line case is strictly weaker than all of the above results.
+As a result, we know that the tracking sketches in \cite{BPTree, LpContinuousMonitor, Jarek} require $4$-wise independence.